MANAGING PROJECT PARAMETERS

-But what about the needs of the end user of the transcribed material?
+But what about the needs of the end-user of the transcribed material?

-You may face the task of negotiating the best quality product for the lowest price, but if the needs of the end user are not included, your final price may not reflect your bid price.
+You may face the task of negotiating the best quality product for the lowest price, but if the needs of the end-user are not included, your final price may not reflect your bid price.

 Professional transcription services may offer verbatim transcription as a standard, for example, but others may not.
-Having clear sense of what you need, will help to identify exactly what the final product will cost.
+Having a clear sense of what you need, will help to identify exactly what the final product will cost.

 HOW WILL THE MATERIAL BE USED?

 For business transcription, the audio and video files of presentations from multiple tracks at a regional or annual conference, for example, may not need to be transcribed verbatim.

 With plenty of supporting documentation, including the PowerPoint slides, a summary of each presentation may be sufficient.
 Especially if there are audio quality problems or the presentation included multiple speakers.

 For academic transcription, the density of the presented material may warrant a verbatim transcription so that all key data is captured.
 The involvement of a transcriptionist with relevant experience would be critical here, since any issues with audio or video files would require further research.
 At times, they would even have to contact the presenter directly.